nmsr1196/Multi_Pass/README.md

 POWER:

-You can used any lipo battery you like.
+You can use any lipo battery you like.
 But, you will have to change the 3D holder for it if you don't use the same one I used

 -100 mAh LiPo  (https://www.adafruit.com/product/1570)